mattnotmax/DFIR-notes/cheatsheet_shodan.md

 `has_screenshot:true` Filter search based on a screenshot being present
 `title:` Search based on text within the title

+## Shodan Command Line

+Credits:
+Every query credit gets you up to 100 results, which means that you can download at least 10,000 results every month - regardless of the type of search you're performing.

+Initialising:
+`shodan init YOUR_API_KEY`

+Basic syntax:
+`shodan download --limit <number of results> <filename> <search query>`

+NB: the filename should be `.json.gz`

+Using the `parse` command:
+`shodan parse --fields ip_str,port,hostname --separator , youroutput.json.gz`

+Convert to CSV:
+`shodan convert output.json.gz csv`

 ## Incident Response